CivicDataLab/Anuvad/docs/user/translating.rst

-Translating using Weblate
+Translating usinag Anuvad
 =========================

-Thank you for interest in translating using Weblate.
-Projects can either be set up for direct translation, or by way of accepting suggestions made by users without accounts.
+Thank you for interest in translating using Anuvad.
+COVID19 topics can either be set up for direct translation, or by way of accepting suggestions made by users without accounts.

 Overall, there are two modes of translation:

-* The project accepts direct translations
+* The COVID19 topic accepts direct translations
-* The project accepts only suggestions, which are automatically validated once a defined number of votes is reached
+* The COVID19 topic accepts only suggestions, which are automatically validated once a defined number of votes is reached

 Please see :ref:`workflows` for more information on translation workflow.